For More Information

 The NEJS department encourages students to participate in internships that integrate academic knowledge and practical experiences.
-It sponsors credit-bearing internships (NEJS 92) for junior and senior majors and minors.
+It sponsors credit-bearing internships (NEJS 92 a/b) for junior and senior majors and minors.

 Internships combine off-campus or on-campus work that provides significant learning in the areas of NEJS with academic study supervised by a departmental faculty sponsor.
 Students may count one NEJS 92 toward their major or minor.
 Students doing summer internships may register for course credit in the following fall semester.
 A minimum of a B+ grade point average in NEJS courses is required for eligibility.
 For additional information, please contact the undergraduate advising head.